Color, 1991, 104m. / Directed by Jörg Buttgereit / Starring Monika M., Mark Reeder / Barrel (US R1 NTSC) / DD2.0

 the limited financial means, and some of the special effects are a

-For a 16mm title, Schramm looks very impressive on DVD.
+For a 16mm title, Schramm turned out quite well on its first DVD release from Barrel in 2006.
 The image

 displays virtually no grain or instability at all (apart from some